Playing the Music

 Southern Oregon Contra Dance ...
 SOCD

-Some notes, information, and resources regarding playing muaic for a Contra Dance event.
+Some notes, information, and resources regarding playing music for a Contra Dance event.

 What can Bands do to improve the quality of the Dance?